-- a) help pay for the costs of clean up, reinstatement activities and emergency measures associated with the immediate recovery of your primary production enterprise. - b) hire or lease equipment or materials to clean premises, property or equipment. - c) remove and dispose of debris, damaged goods or materials including injured or dead livestock. - d) repair or replace fencing and/or other essential property infrastructure. - e) purchase and transport fodder or feed for livestock. - f) replace livestock. - g) replace lost or damaged plants, salvage crops, repair or restore fields. - h) repair, recondition or replace essential plant or equipment (physical assets) to return infrastructure to its previous standard, or to a standard that improves future resilience. - i) maintain the health of livestock - j) pay wages or labour costs of contractors, casuals or temporary staff who are engaged for clean-up and reinstatement activities - k) pay the costs of additional hours (overtime or extra hours/days) worked by permanent employees to assist with clean-up and reinstatement activities - I) repair buildings (except dwellings, unless they are used for staff accommodation)
+- a) help pay for the costs of clean up, reinstatement activities and emergency measures associated with the immediate recovery of your primary production enterprise. - b) hire or lease equipment or materials to clean premises, property or equipment. - c) remove and dispose of debris, damaged goods or materials including injured or dead livestock. - d) repair or replace fencing and/or other essential property infrastructure. - e) purchase and transport fodder or feed for livestock. - f) replace livestock. - g) replace lost or damaged plants, salvage crops, repair or restore fields. - h) repair, recondition or replace essential plant or equipment. - i) maintain the health of livestock - j) pay additional wages to an employee to assist with clean-up work (above and beyond normal wage expenditure, ie. day-to-day staffing) - k) repair buildings (except dwellings, unless they are used for staff accommodation).